W3SRotterdam/uORM/README.md

 As a solution we build the W3S Umbraco Object Relation Mapper (in short uORM).

-## Basic usage
+## Basic usage W3S Umbraco Object Relation Mapper
-Install the uORM.dll and make your document type in Umbraco.
-Properties in that document type must be the same as your object. (in this example only with a title alias (case don't matter)).
+Install the uORM.dll and create your document type in Umbraco.
+Properties in that document type must be the same as your object. (in this simple example only with a title alias (case don't matter)).

 Then create a strong typed object like this:
 <pre>